This post contains affiliate links. Read my disclaimer to learn more.

-Wool is a natural, sustainable fiber obtained by shearing sheep.
+Wool is a natural, sustainable fiber that is obtained by shearing sheep.

 It’s durable, warm, naturally antimicrobial, and antibacterial.

 One thing that turns people away from wool is that it’s itchy.
-The reason for this is because of how it’s processed.
+The reason for this is because of how the wool was processed.

 Large manufactures use formaldehyde to strip the wool of impurities.

 This can easily be fixed by adding lanolin back into the wool.

 Lanolin is a natural oil produced by wool bearing animals.
 It’s naturally waterproof and provides protection for the wool and the animal’s skin against harsh climates.

 Using lanolin on your wool clothing will re-hydrate it making it softer and will keep it looking new longer.

 Always hand wash your wool with a specialized wool soap and air dry it as it will shrink in conventional dryers and washers are hard on clothing.
 Hand washing also applies to Cashmere, Angora, and Alpaca.

 Use wool dryer balls instead of conventional dryer sheets which are full of toxic chemicals for regular loads of laundry and towels.
 They are reusable and better for the environment which is a win, win for me.

 We are always on the lookout for wool, but what we like in particular is Merino.

 Merino is the finest and softest wool.
-It’s commonly used for base layers and sweaters for the winter months and tee shirts for summer months.
+Merino is commonly used for base layers and sweaters for the winter months and tee shirts for summer months.